gbif/hp-camera-trap/en/home.md

 title: Wild Album
 description: Discover camera trap data for research and conservation.
 videos: ["/assets/images/wild-boar-inbo.mp4"]
 imageLicense: "Wild boars (adults and juveniles) captured by a camera trap in Belgium.
-Video by INBO."
+Video by INBO and UHasselt."
 height: 60vh
 composition:
   - type: heroVideo